 To improve the Google core web vital reports, you can check the “add missing image dimensions” feature, which helps fix the (CLS) Cumulative layout shift error in the page speed insight testing tool.

-Note in the screenshot above because I use Jetpack Site Accelerator (which also lazy load and serve images from a CDN), I choose to deactivate WP Rocket Lazy load for images.
+Note in the screenshot above that because I use Jetpack Site Accelerator (which also lazy loads and serves images from a CDN), I choose to deactivate WP Rocket Lazy load for images.
 While leaving other media settings on.

 Since WP Rocket is not a complete image optimization plugin, it relies on a WebP image conversion plugin to serve qualified images in that format for supported browsers.

-Disabling WP Rocket’s lazy load on a page-by-page basis is possible via the setting panel on the WordPress editor.
-Disabling cache and other settings at the page level is also possible via the setting panel.
+Disabling WP Rocket’s lazy load on a page-by-page basis is possible via the settings panel on the WordPress editor.
+Disabling cache and other settings at the page level is also possible via the settings panel.

 Cache Preload Tab